-- Otherwise, it would be necessary for Him to have suffered frequently from the foundation of the world.
+- Otherwise, it would be necessary for Him to suffer frequently from the foundation of the world.
 But now, once at the culmination of the ages, He has been revealed for the annulment of sin through His sacrifice.

-- And as it’s appointed to men once to die and after this is judgement,
+- And insomuch as it’s appointed to men once to die and after this is judgement,

-- so also the Anointed – having been offered once to bear the sins of many – will appear a second time without sin to the men who eagerly await for salvation.
+- so also the Anointed – having been offered once to bear the sins of many – will appear for a second time without sin for salvation to the men eagerly awaiting Him.